Last updated on November 20th, 2018 at 12:28 pm

-- Roast the turkey for an hour, remove lid or aluminum foil.
-Roast for an additional 2 to 3 hours.
+- Transfer the roasting pan to the oven and roast the turkey for 2 hours, remove lid or aluminum foil.
+Roast for an additional 1 1/2 hours.
 Use a meat thermometer to know when the turkey is done.
 When the thermometer is inserted in the breast it should read 165 F degrees, and 180 F degrees in the thigh.

 - Remove the turkey from the roasting pan to a cutting board and cover with aluminum foil.
 Let it rest for 20 minutes.

 - Slice turkey and serve.

 - For this recipe, the turkey needs to be thawed.
 Read the section above for notes on how to cook a frozen turkey.